Triglyceride/LDL Cholesterol ratio predicts small dense LDL, the best predictor of atherosclerosis

 New developments in cardiovascular risk factors concerning cholesterol show that small dense low-density lipoprotein (sd-LDL) is a most potent inductor of atherogenesis and is a better predictor than LDL.[1][2].

-LDL consists of several subclasses of particles with different sizes and densities like the large buoyant “fluffy” LDL, mid-band LDL, and small dense LDL.
+LDL consists of several subclasses of particles with different sizes and densities, like the large buoyant “fluffy” LDL, mid-band LDL, and small dense LDL.
 In contrast to the small dense LDL, large buoyant LDL lowers cardiovascular risk.

 Distinguishing the LDL particles is essential.
 The LDL in a Lipid Profile blood test includes all the LDL subclasses.
-One may have a low LDL and look like they have a low cardiovascular risk, but in actuality, the LDL may be mostly sd-LDL with a higher risk.
+One may have a low LDL and look like they have a low cardiovascular risk, but the LDL may be mostly sd-LDL with a higher risk.

 People with diabetes are at high risk for heart disease.
 Accordingly, lipid profiles assess risk and guide treatment to prevent future heart attacks and strokes.

-Lipid Profiles and what they mean
+Lipid Profiles and What They Mean

 Lipid profiles include Triglyceride, HDL, LDL, mid-band, and very-low-density lipoprotein (VLDL).
 The values from them are used to stratify cardiovascular risk.

-The latest European Society of Cardiology (ESC) and European Atherosclerosis Society (EAS) guidelines recommended LDL-C as the primary lipid analysis followed by Triglyceride (TG) and HDL.[5]
+The latest European Society of Cardiology (ESC) and European Atherosclerosis Society (EAS) guidelines recommended LDL-C as the primary lipid analysis, followed by Triglyceride (TG) and HDL.[5]

-Non- HDL-Cholesterol or non-HDL-C is total cholesterol minus the HDL.
+Non-HDL Cholesterol or non-HDL-C is total cholesterol minus the HDL.
 Non-HDL-C is used to estimate the total amount of atherogenic lipoproteins in plasma.
 The National Institute of Health and Care Excellence recommends non-HDL-C as a better risk indicator than LDL-C.

-The Research
+The Research about Triglyceride/LDL-C ratio

 The study’s title, Triglyceride/low-density-lipoprotein cholesterol ratio, is the most valuable predictor for increased small, dense LDL in type 2 diabetes patients gives away its findings.